G1LRO/chirp2cxf/README.md

 The result is written to a new file.

 09/05/23: this file is new and untested.
-Testing and refinement assitance is most welcome
+Testing and refinement assistance is most welcome